emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Default*: `0s`

   Message retention time.
+This config is only applicable for messages without the Message Expiry Interval message property.
-0 means message will never be expired.
+0 means message will never expire.

 **retainer.msg_clear_interval**